 - Deadpan Snarker: Especially with regards to Mansley, who he despises.

 - Face Death with Dignity: Despite facing an imminent nuke strike thanks to Mansley, Rogard remains dignified the entire time and calmly informs him that there is no way to escape their fate.
 Luckily, the Giant saves them.

 - Four-Star Badass: The guy's reaction to a pissed off, gun packing giant is to whip his pistol out and shoot at it.

-- Hollywood Tactics: Mostly subverted.
-He brought infantry, a few tanks, and the ability to call in air support, Navy artillery - or even a nuclear strike.
+- Hollywood Tactics: Mostly averted.
+He brought infantry, a few tanks, and the ability to call in air support, Navy artillery and even a nuclear strike.
 Given that a substantial threat appeared 'out of nowhere' right in the middle of a civilian population, the military response seems pretty well-planned.
 A purist might point out that the tanks shouldn't have been sent up close.

 - Reasonable Authority Figure: He knows the Giant is a possible threat, but he doesn't use force until it seems necessary.
 After it becomes apparent that Mansley lied about the giant killing Hogarth, as well as Dean explaining that the Giant only reacts defensively, he immediately calls off the attack and orders them to stand down.